nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 <br>
 A failsafe option, however, is to simply type proper calender dates i.e. `27 oct` or `1 feb 2pm`, Jimi will never get that wrong!
 <br><br>
-###Why is the find command so laggy sometimes? <br>
+###Why is the find command so slow sometimes? <br>
 We are experimenting with a near-match search agorithm to help better your experience.
 Please bear with us as it is a non-functional requirement for now.
-Improving the run-time of the [`find`](#find) command is definitely an important focus to us.
+Improving the run-time of the [`find`](#find) command is definitely an important focus of ours.